Robbepop/apint/README.md

 - SMT solvers may use this as an underlying model for the theory of bitvectors.
 - Operations and backend for cryptographic keys.
 - Also usable as a simple bitset with runtime length information.
+- Use it like any other big integer library, with the difference that the user manages the bit widths of all instances, and numbers can be purposely overflowed like machine integers.

 ## Internals

 The design focus is at efficiency and robustness.
+An `ApInt` constists of a sequence of `Digit`s.
+A `Digit` is currently `u64`, but in the future a feature could be added to allow changing this.
+The `Digit` struct is never going to be made public for this reason and other internal reasons, although the term is used often in documentation to convey what happens inside the public interface.
 `ApInt` instances are small-value-optimized.
-This means that only `ApInt` instances with a bit-width larger than 64 bits allocate dynamic memory.
+This means that only `ApInt` instances with a bit-width larger than the number of bits in a `Digit` allocate dynamic memory.

-An `ApInt` constists of a sequence of 64-bit `Digit`s.
-Computations are done within their 128-bit `DoubleDigit` form to prevent bit-loss on over- or underflows.
-This implies a dependency on 128-bit integers which are currently unstable in Rust.
+By default, very little `unsafe` is used outside of managing internal `union`s.
+The robustness of `ApInt` operations is backed by extensive fuzz testing (including unit, regression, random input, and edge case testing in multiple flag modes).

 ## Differences & Parallels

 The below table lists public and internal differences between `ApInt` and `num::BigInt`.
+Pointer widths of 64 bits are assumed.

 |        Topic             |               `num::BigInt`               |               `ApInt`                   |
 |:------------------------:|:------------------------------------------|:----------------------------------------|